colejarczyk/doc/userguide/customers/client/account.rst

 Home
 ^^^^

-*The customer’s Home page provides them the ability to view current level and assigned to this level reward, active points balance, points missing to next level and links to other areas of loyalty activities: redeem rewards, get more points, edit profile, check transaction, invite friend etc.*
+*The customer’s Home page provides them the ability to view current level and assign to this level reward, active points balance, points missing to next level and links to other areas of loyalty activities: redeem rewards, get more points, edit profile, check transaction, invite friend etc.*

 .. image:: /userguide/_images/home.png
    :alt:   Client Home page